jdiazfernandez/azure-fundamentals-en/instructions/Walkthroughs/09-Create a VM with a Template.md

 ---
 wts:
-    title: '09 - Create a VM with a Template'
+    title: 'Create a VM with a Template'
     module: 'Module 02 - Core Azure Services'
 ---
 # 09 - Create a VM with a Template